Ásatrú Alliance

-The Ásatrú Alliance (AA) is an American Heathen group founded in 1987 by Michael J. Murray (a.k.a.
+The Ásatrú Alliance (AA) is an American Heathen group founded in 1988 by Michael J. Murray (a.k.a.
 Valgard Murray) of Arizona, a former vice-president of Else Christensen's Odinist Fellowship.
 The establishment of the Alliance, as well as the establishment of The Troth, followed the disbanding of the Asatru Free Assembly ("old AFA") in 1986.
 The Ásatrú Alliance largely reconstituted the old AFA, is dominated by prior AFA members, and acts as a distributor of previously AFA publications.
+Initially aligned with the "folkish" wing of Heathenry, which emphasized ancestry-based participation, the Alliance has since disavowed racial exclusivity and now emphasizes Norse cultural and spiritual traditions without requiring ancestral lineage.